apache/spark/docs/concepts.rst

 The second call assumes ``json`` content and will be deserialized into ``bar``.
 Note that ``Variable`` is a sqlalchemy model and can be used as such.

+Branching
+'''''''''

+Sometimes you need a workflow to branch, or only go down a certain path based on an arbitrary condition which is typically related to something that happened in an upstream task.
+One way to do this is by using the ``BranchPythonOperator``.

+The ``BranchPythonOperator`` is much like the PythonOperator except that it expects a python_callable that returns a task_id.
+The task_id returned is followed, and all of the other paths are skipped.
+The task_id returned by the Python function has to be referencing a task directly downstream from the BranchPythonOperator task.